aws-samples/serverless-patterns/eventbridge-bedrock-s3-aoss/README.md

 > [!Important]
-> Wait for sometime for the next scheduled run.
-The stack configures the scheduler to run 5 minutes by default.
-You can find this by running the below command
+> Wait for for the next scheduled run before running the below commands.
+By default, this stack configures a scheduler to run every 5 minutes.
+You can find the scheduler rate by running the below command.
+The expected output is `rate(5 minutes)`
 ```
 aws scheduler get-schedule --name BedrockKBDataSourceSyncSchedule --group BedrockKBSyncScheduleGroup --query 'ScheduleExpression' --output text
 ```